gaganv007/Autism-Detection-Using-CNN/README.md

    python main.py
    ```
    During training, the model will output progress with epoch-wise accuracy and loss metrics.
 The best model is saved as `best_autism_detection_model.h5`, and the final model is saved as `final_autism_detection_model.h5`.

-## Model Evaluation

-After training, use a separate test dataset or your validation set to evaluate model performance to ensure that the model generalizes well on unseen data.

-## Further Improvements

-- **Transfer Learning:**
-  If accuracy improvements are not sufficient, consider using a pre-trained model like VGG16 or EfficientNet.
-Fine-tuning a pre-trained network can be very effective, especially if your dataset is limited.
-- **Hyperparameter Tuning:**
-  Experiment with learning rates, dropout probabilities, batch sizes, and even network depth using techniques like grid search or Keras Tuner.
-- **Advanced Augmentation:**
-  Implement further augmentation techniques to simulate additional real-world variations.